 - Truckers

 If you are considering a death claim but are unsure about whether to move forward with it, consult with a lawyer.
-Ideally, it helps to choose an attorney who has received many positive client reviews.
+We can provide a risk-free legal consultation to evaluate your eligibility to file a claim.

 Who Can File a Wrongful Death Lawsuit

+You have a limited amount of time to submit a claim.
 The statute of limitations for wrongful death claims is two years from the date of someone’s death.
-This does not give you a lot of time for submitting a claim.
-Regardless, it is in your best interests to request damages promptly before you lose the right to do so.
+Therefore, it is in your best interests to request damages promptly before you lose the right to do so.

-A wrongful death attorney in Westbury understands the challenges that come with filing a claim.
-They are compassionate and empathetic to the fact that you may be mourning the loss of your loved one.
-At the same time, they will do everything within their power to help you pursue compensation and hold an at-fault party liable for their negligence.
+A wrongful death attorney understands the challenges that come with wrongful death cases.
+We are compassionate and empathetic to the fact that you will be in mourning throughout the proceedings.
+At the same time, we will do everything in our power to hold an at-fault party financially liable for their negligence.

-Your lawyer prioritizes your case results, ensuring you and your family can focus on your own affairs while your litigation is ongoing.
-They keep you updated and communicate and collaborate with you.
-In addition, your lawyer puts you in a position to secure damages that will serve your family well long into the future.
+We prioritize your needs, ensuring you and your family can focus on your affairs while your litigation is ongoing.
+We’ll keep you updated, communicate with you, and collaborate with you.

-How to Get Damages in a Wrongful Death Lawsuit
+How to Get Damages through a Wrongful Death Lawsuit

-Your lawyer builds a case designed to prove to a judge or jury that you deserve damages.
+We must build a case designed to prove to a judge or jury that you deserve damages.
 They may use medical records, accident scene photos and videos, and other forms of proof to support your claim.
-Your attorney will focus on finding ways to show that the following elements of negligence were present at the time of your family member’s death:
+We will focus on finding ways to show that the following elements of negligence were present at the time of your family member’s death:

-- Causation: Because the party acted the way they did, your family member was killed.
+- Causation: Because the party acted the way they did, you lost your family member.

 - Damages: You are dealing with economic or non-economic losses related to your family member’s death.

-Your Westbury wrongful death lawyer can help you evaluate a settlement offer’s pros and cons.
-If your attorney feels a proposal is far less than what you deserve, they will let you know.
+We can help you evaluate the pros and cons of a settlement offer.
+If we feel a proposal is far less than what you deserve, we will let you know.
 You do not have to accept an offer unless it meets your expectations.

 If you are satisfied with a proposal, you can accept the offer and close your case.
 On the other hand, you may get a lowball settlement.
-If you reject this proposal, your attorney will let the defendant know, and you can keep exploring ways to strengthen your case.
+If you reject this proposal, our team will discuss the possibility of filing a lawsuit against the liable party.